shockscript/spec/src/overview/xml-capabilities/jet.md

 ## “data-” attributes

-`data-` attributes applied to native tags, such as `j:Button`, contribute `data-` attributes to the underlying HTML element.
+`data-` attributes applied to native tags, such as `j:Button`, contribute `data-` attributes to the underlying DOM element.

 ## Linking cascading style sheets